 calories per day.
 A typical bird feeder contains

 Help keep bears wild, and your property safe.

 Although many people find it difficult to believe, an animal as large and powerful as a black bear is readily attracted to bird feeders as an easy source of calories.
 In many cases, bird seed is the food of choice and will be sought out over other natural foods.

 - Bird seed, even in small quantities, is high in protein and fat.
 It takes less effort to obtain calories from a bird feeder than to forage for natural foods.

 - Bears that successfully find bird seed at one home will inevitably approach other homes.

 - Bears that become accustomed to feeding in yards and around homes and people may cause property damage and will likely become chronic nuisances.

 - Bears foraging in developed areas are significantly more likely to be hit by cars or shot illegally by people who mistakenly perceive a threat to their own safety.

 What to do?

-Many people feel they can out-smart the bears by taking their feeders in at night.
-This may offer some relief, however there is usually enough residual feed from daytime feeding to continue to attract bears.
-Others attempt to place the feeder high and out of reach of the bear.
-A bears sense of smell is so keenly developed that the feeder will continue to attract the bear.
-This often does not discourage the bear from spending considerable time near the bird feeder trying to figure out how to reach it.
-Some people have had success by mixing cayenne pepper with the bird seed to make it less palatable.
+Many people feel they can out-smart bears by taking their feeders in at night.
+This may offer some relief, however there is usually enough residual seed from daytime feeding to continue to attract bears.
+Others attempt to place the feeder high and out of reach of the bear. a bear's sense of smell is so keenly developed that the presence of the feeder will continue to attract the bear, and this often does not discourage it from spending considerable time near the bird feeder trying to figure out how to reach it.
+Other residents have attempted to mix cayenne pepper with the bird seed to make it less palatable.
 In bear country, every bear that finds the feeder will have to knock it down to learn that it contains pepper and is not a good source of food.